CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-list.rst

    :width: 70%
    :alt: Batch upgrade firmware selection screen

-.. tip:: Generally, users should use the update latest method to update their devices.
+.. tip:: Generally, users should update their devices to the latest available firmware version.
 If manually selecting a CRF is important, the firmware files are available for download on our `GitHub Repo <https://github.com/CrossTheRoadElec/Phoenix-Releases>`__.

 .. important:: While the user can cancel firmware upgrading using the "X" button in the top-right, this will **not** cancel the current device in progress.
 It will finish upgrading the current device and will not upgrade subsequent devices.
 Typical Tuner X behavior will resume once the current device finishes flashing.